mikesmithgh/kitty-scrollback.nvim/README.md

 #### No Configuration

-If you prefer not to load any Neovim configuration, the arguments `--clean --noplugin -n` are recommended to be passed to the `kitty_scrollback_nvim` kitten
+If you prefer not to load any Neovim configuration, the arguments `--nvim-args --clean --noplugin -n` are recommended to be passed to the `kitty_scrollback_nvim` kitten

 Details on these flags can be found by running the command [:help startup-options](https://neovim.io/doc/user/starting.html#startup-options).